I know nothing about F1. Where do I start?

-This means you can also watch live using the ESPN app on various supported devices by logging in with the account you have through your TV provider.
-The app also allows replays, so you can watch at your leisure.
+This means you can also watch live (or a replay) using the ESPN app on various supported devices by logging in with the account you have through your TV provider.
+Caveat: some versions of the app remove the replays after a few weeks.

 2) With F1 TV.

-F1 TV is Formula 1's official, soon-to-be-launched subscription service.
+F1 TV is Formula 1's official subscription video service.
 There are two tiers: